cjailin/Experimental_PANN_learning/README.md

 Tutorials.
 - `tuto_FEA/`: Finite Element Analysis tutorial scripts.
 - `tuto_exp/`: Experimental deformation data and scripts for model training and validation.
-- `tuto_embedding/`: Supervised training with a material embedding

 ## Requirements
 Requirements may vary on the tutorial.
 General requirements are: